JGijsbrechts/JGijsbrechts.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Assistant Professor at [Esade Business School](https://www.esade.edu/en), Ramon Llull University.
-My research centers around the question: "How to go from data to decision in this era of Big Data?"
+I’m an Assistant Professor of Operations Management at [Esade Business School](https://www.esade.edu/en).

-I have a strong affinity for the recent developments in Prescriptive Analytics.
-Working with and within the consumer goods industry has inspired me to close the gaps to transition towards wide industry adoption of these methods in Operations and Supply Chain Management.
-In my research I am currently combining Machine Learning and (Robust) Optimization to develop data-driven algorithms.
+My research helps organizations translate Big Data into practical decisions by applying recent advances in optimization and AI.
+While I focus primarily on the consumer goods industry, I also collaborate with telecommunications firms and online retail start‑ups.
+I deliver tailored talks on AI, analytics, and Supply Chain 4.0.

-You can download my [CV](assets/pdf/CV_Joren.pdf) for more details.
+You can download my [CV](assets/pdf/CV_Joren.pdf) and [Speaker Bio](assets/pdf/Speaker_Bio.pdf) for more information.